 Smaller dimensions usually correlate with small file sizes. // Usually, reducing the aspect ratio of your image will, in turn, reduce the file size.
 Smaller file size means quicker load time and better page speed brownie points from Google.

-YOUR MAGIC SPELL: Check your web platform for image recommendations.
+YOUR MAGICAL OPTIMIZATION SPELL: Check your web platform for image recommendations.
 Then, figure out what your content width is and shrink your image accordingly, while maintaining a proportionate aspect ratio.

 Compressing your Images for Web